mmisak/counTR/README.md

   --outputprefix OUTPUT_PREFIX
                         prefix of output files, prefix will be taken from input file, if empty string (default: ) --outputtype OUTPUT_TYPE
-                        output to generate, countstable.txt ('c'), repeatinfo.txt ('i'), repeatinfo.txt.gz ('g'),
-                        concatenate the letters for multiple outputs, e.g. 'cg' for countstable.txt and repeatinfo.txt.gz (default: c) --processes PROCESSES_NUMBER
+                        output to generate, countstable.txt ('c'), repeatinfo.txt ('i'), repeatinfo.txt.gz ('g'), concatenate the letters for multiple outputs, e.g. 'cg' for countstable.txt and repeatinfo.txt.gz (default: c) --processes PROCESSES_NUMBER
                         number of parallel processes to be used, to automatically set to maximum number of available logical cores, use 'auto' (default: auto) --grouping GROUPING_SETTING
-                        repeat grouping settings, example: 'perfection:[0,100)[100,100] length:[0,30)[30,inf]' (default:
+                        repeat grouping settings, example: 'perfection:[0,100)[100,100] length:[0,30)[30,inf]', if 'None', repeats will be only grouped by their motif (default: None) --groupingmotif {detected,rc,combine}
-                        None)
-  --minperfection MIN_PERFECTION
+                        motif to report for grouping, 'detected' to report the detected motif, 'rc' for it's reverse complement, 'combine' (combines forward and reverse complement), all motifs are reported as their lexicographically minimal string rotation (default: detected)') --minperfection MIN_PERFECTION
                         minimum perfection of a repeat to be considered (default: 0) --maxperfection MAX_PERFECTION